-Devenish The South African Constitution (2005) and

-Currie and De Waal The New Constitutional and Administrative Law Volume 1 Constitutional Law (2001)
+De Vos and Freedman (eds) South African Constitutional Law in Context (2014) Currie and De Waal The New Constitutional and Administrative Law Volume 1 Constitutional Law (2001)

 These books are available on short loan in the law library.
-The materials from these books form the core readings for the course and the two texts are to be considered conjunctively.
+The materials from these books form the core readings for the course and the texts are to be considered conjunctively.
+References in the reading list are to the surnames to the authors.